PratamBhimnani/SelfDrivingCar/README.md

 ```

 Make sure the simulator is running and configured to the correct mode (e.g., autonomous mode) to receive the control commands from the script.

-## Acknowledgements

-This project was inspired by the behavioral cloning project from the Udacity Self-Driving Car Nanodegree program.